We the People: Interesting Facts About the Constitution

 The U.S. Constitution may seem lengthy in its original form of 4,543 words, which includes the signatures of the participating delegates.
 However, it is one of the shortest and oldest written constitutions when compared to all other governments throughout the world.
 But don’t let the length of the document fool you.
 This important historical document features many intricate details within its 4,543-word total.
 Article V allows for amendments to keep the foundation strong, but also for it to be a living document to be able to change with the times.

-Thomas Jefferson is Not One of the Signers
+3. Thomas Jefferson is Not One of the Signatories

 The National Constitution Center in Philadelphia is a popular tourist spot that covers all things related to this historical document.
 It’s also where many individuals think the Constitution is currently located.
 However, this is not so.
 The original U.S. Constitution is located at the National Archives Building in Washington, DC, and has been there since 1954.

 All the original states, except for Rhode Island, appointed individuals to the Constitutional Convention.
 There were 70 individuals appointed to the Constitutional Convention in total.
-In the end, only 55 delegates attended the Convention sessions and 39 of those individuals signed the U.S. Constitution.
+In the end, only 55 delegates attended the Convention sessions and just 39 of those individuals signed the U.S. Constitution.
+Despite the lack of signatories, the document was ratified and approved, and continues to be the central governing document of our country today!

 Show Your Patriotic Style with U.S. Constitution Apparel

 Now that you know the finer details regarding the U.S. Constitution, you might be ready to show your patriotic spirit with a “We the People” theme in mind.
-Visit https://theflagshirt.com and explore the wide array of patriotic clothing options.
+Come explore the wide array of patriotic clothing options offered by The Flag Shirt.
 You’ll find products where the U.S. Constitution is featured and red, white, and blue motif is front and center.
+It’s a great way to pay homage to a document that’s lasted for more than two centuries and given us our fundamental rights as citizens!